rchanou/rchanou.github.io/cost-based-management.md

 Well, despite all that sophistication, I could tell from the Slack messages that our users weren't very satisfied with the system.
 Soon after I took over, I learned just how buggy and broken it was: it had gotten bad enough that, in order to work around its failure points, our users were maintaining their own auxiliary Google Sheets and sending each other emails.
 And yes, the codebase did have automated tests, though I can't say exactly how useful they were.
 They clearly weren't enough, and they didn't help _me_ all that much.

 So I got to work making sense of the code, squashing bugs and implementing feature requests using a much more straightforward approach.
 Within a few months, I had turned things around significantly.
 Eventually, my boss told me (I'm paraphrasing): "Before, management was bashing the system.
 Now they're praising it.
 Now they want to consolidate orders from the other systems into your system."
 Ah, rewarding good work with more work, classic.
-Well, at least working with the codebase started to suck less, as I gradually refactored the legacy logic and introduced a more practical testing framework.
-Users were happier, and I was happier.
+Well, at least working with the codebase also sucked less, as I gradually refactored the legacy logic and slotted in a more practical testing framework.
+Both the users were happier, and I was happier.

+## I'm Not Alone

-My anecdote is not an isolated incident.
-Below are some YouTube videos by engineers more experienced than myself, who have inspired and affirmed my current programming philosophy.
+My experience is not an isolated incident.
+Below are some YouTube videos by engineers more knowledgable than myself, who have inspired and affirmed my current programming philosophy.
 If you're too busy to watch these, I recommend at least listening to them while you're working or doing chores.

 **[Object-Oriented Programming is Bad](https://youtu.be/QM1iUe6IofM?si=GQHNLsGfGn0sbEGk)/[Embarrassing](https://youtu.be/IRTfhkiAqPw?si=M4uR-1Kz6Ga0opdY)/[Garbage](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)**, a three-part series by Brian Will.
 In part 1, he outlines his case against OOP; in part 2, he critiques four OOP snippets; and in part 3, he rewrites a large OOP codebase.

 **["Clean Code" is bad.
 What makes code "maintainable"?](https://youtu.be/V6VP-2aIcSc?si=F_XTuR17209RYd8t)** by Internet of Bugs, describing his experiences dealing with "Clean Code" and explaining why it's flawed.

-**[Shawn McGrath Demonstrates Why OOP Is A Nightmare](https://youtu.be/C90H3ZueZMM?si=_TFHYmo-30P8xSBG)** (NSFW language), a hilariously drunken yet supremely lucid rant in which he debugs, rails against, and rewrites a convoluted object-oriented library by an eminent Microsoft researcher/author.
+**[Shawn McGrath: OOP Rant](https://www.youtube.com/watch?v=q4nUK0EBzmI&t=3h21m18s)** (NSFW language), in which, with hilariously drunken lucidity, he steps through, rails against, and rewrites a convoluted object-oriented library by an eminent Microsoft researcher/author.

 **[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)** by Mike Acton, perhaps the most prominent proponent of Data-Oriented Design.
 His advice applies to other domains as well, not just engine programming.

 **[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by Casey Muratori.
 You can (and should) [read the original article yourself, here](https://caseymuratori.com/blog_0015).
 In the video, Ted Bendixson recites the article, relating it back to his own experiences while sharing additional great insights.

 Alright, enough context, let's get to my first technique.
-I'm still struggling to find the right name for it, but for now I've settled on **Cost-Based Management (CBM)**.
+I'm still not sure about the name, but for now I've settled on **Cost-Based Management (CBM)**.
 I like this name precisely because it doesn't sound programming-specific, dogmatic or academic.
-CBM is one of the first tools I reach for when starting work on a new app or feature.
-It's much like how an artist might sketch a broad outline before filling in all the details.

 ## Cost-Based Management, Explained

+CBM is one of the first tools I reach for when starting work on a new app or feature, much like how an artist might sketch an outline before filling in all the details.
 If I had to classify this approach, I would consider it "functionally procedural".

 When writing new code, I use plain structs and plain functions the vast majority of the time.
 If you've read or watched introductory functional programming tutorials, you may have noticed that many of them start by explaining how pure functions are separated from functions with side effects.
 However, they'll usually leave it at that, then proceed to tell you that you should compose curried higher-order functions into elegant map/reduce/filter pipes, and then do a monadic bind or some BS like that.

 To which I say: Hold up, let's wind back a bit.
 There's a lot more nuance to functions than just "pure" versus "impure", and I'd like to dig into that.
 Not all side effects are created equal.

-The easiest way for me to do this is by example.
+The easiest way for me to explain this is by example.
 So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess, and discuss, other properties they might have, that _aren't_ captured by the types.
 (For some of these, I just took Go standard library function signatures, and gave them more intuitive names.)

 ```
 func Sum(addends...int) int